elijahc/cugammadex/docs/r/ct.md

 > [!WARNING]
 > New as of 12/2024 there will be required education modules where the expectation is to complete 2 for every month on CT
-> You can search for these modules on cupropofol.com or (maybe) using this [direct link](https://olucdenver.sharepoint.com/sites/Anesthesiology/Shared%20Documents/Forms/AllItems.aspx.aspx?FolderCTID=0x01200043094399E131D24E92B2DEFFBE59067D&id=%2Fsites%2FAnesthesiology%2FShared+Documents%2FOLD+Manuals+%26+Protocols%2FResident+Training+Manuals%2FCardiothoracic%2FUpdated+Curriculum%2FCT+Resident+Modules)
+> You can search for these modules on cupropofol.com or (maybe) using this [direct link](https://olucdenver.sharepoint.com/sites/Anesthesiology/Shared%20Documents/Forms/AllItems.aspx.aspx?FolderCTID=0x01200043094399E131D24E92B2DEFFBE59067D&id=%2Fsites%2FAnesthesiology%2FShared+Documents%2FOLD+Manuals+%26+Protocols%2FResident+Training+Manuals%2FCardiothoracic%2FUpdated+Curriculum%2FCT+Resident+Modules) and links to the quizzes for each module should be sent out in your CT welcome email.

 ## Rotation Breakdown
 - Residents are assigned CT1 CT6 shifts throughout the week on a rotating schedule and can be assigned